OpenFrontier: General Navigation with Visual-Language Grounded Frontiers: Experiment and Results

 \subsection{Real-World Deployments}

 Finally, we evaluate OpenFrontier in real-world settings.
-The results in Fig.~\ref{fig:vlm_comparison} already demonstrate the image-space goal identification module on real indoor images with human-specified targets, verifying its generalization beyond simulation.
+The results in Fig.~\ref{fig:vlm_comparison} already demonstrate the visual frontier identification module on real indoor images with human-specified language targets, verifying its generalization beyond simulation.
 We further deploy OpenFrontier on a legged robot (Boston Dynamics Spot) and conduct navigation tasks in a large-scale indoor environment.
 The system is integrated within ROS, with RGB observations provided by the camera mounted on the robot arm end-effector.
 The camera pose is obtained from the robot’s onboard vision--inertial odometry.
-Robot is started at different initial locations and is given different language input for the target, without any prior knowledge of the scene layout.
-Fig.~\ref{fig:robot} shows an example in which the robot autonomously navigates to a fire extinguisher in a large indoor environment without any human intervention.
+The robot is started at different initial locations and given different language inputs for the target, without any prior knowledge of the scene layout.
+Fig.~\ref{fig:robot} shows an example in which the robot autonomously navigates to a fire extinguisher in a large indoor environment without any human intervention. {We further conduct a small-scale quantitative evaluation in the indoor environment, covering 5 different target objects with 10 navigation trials in total, and obtain a 70\% success rate.}